 FCM DELIST ANALYSES

-The FCM Delist Analyses is the analysis of de-list bids, and demand bids as described in Section 7.0 of Planning Procedure PP-10.
+The FCM Delist Analyses is the analysis of de-list bids, and demand bids as described in Section 7.0 of PP 10.

 FCM NEW RESOURCE QUALIFICATION OVERLAPPING IMPACT ANALYSES

-The FCM New Resource Qualification Overlapping Analyses is the analysis of overlapping interconnection impacts as described in Section 5.7 of Planning Procedure PP-10.
+The FCM New Resource Qualification Overlapping Analyses is the analysis of overlapping interconnection impacts as described in Section 5.7 of PP 10.
 This study is similar in scope as the thermal analyses performed in a System Impact Study associated with a generator interconnection request.

 FCM NEW RESOURCE QUALIFICATION NCIS ANALYSES

-The FCM New Resource Qualification NCIS Analyses is the initial interconnection analysis under the Network Capability Interconnection Standard as described in Section 5.6 of Planning Procedure PP-10.
+The FCM New Resource Qualification NCIS Analyses is the initial interconnection analysis under the Network Capability Interconnection Standard as described in Section 5.6 of PP 10.
 This study is similar in scope as the thermal analyses performed in a System Impact Study associated with a generator interconnection request.

-NORMAL FAULT CLEARING (as defined in NPCC Glossary of Terms7)
+NORMAL FAULT CLEARING (as defined in NPCC Glossary of Terms)

-Fault clearing consistent with correct operation of the protection system and with the correct operation of all circuit breakers or other automatic switching devices intended to operate in conjunction with that protection system
+Fault clearing consistent with correct operation of the protection system and with the correct operation of all circuit breakers or other automatic switching devices intended to operate in conjunction with that protection system.

-NR CAPABILITY
+NETWORK RESOURCE CAPABILITY

-Network Resource Capability (“NR Capability”) is defined in Schedule 22 of the Tariff and means the maximum gross and net MW electrical output of the Generating Facility at the Point of Interconnection at an ambient temperature at or above 50 degrees Fahrenheit for Summer and at or above 0 degrees Fahrenheit for Winter.
-Where the Generating Facility includes multiple energy production devices, the NR Capability shall be the aggregate maximum gross and net MW electrical output of the Generating Facility at the Point of Interconnection at an ambient temperature at or above 50 degrees Fahrenheit for Summer and at or above 0 degrees Fahrenheit for Winter.
+Network Resource Capability (NR Capability) is defined in Schedule 22 of the Tariff and means the maximum gross and net MW electrical output of the Generating Facility at the Point of Interconnection at an ambient temperature at or above 50° F for Summer and at or above 0° F for Winter.
+Where the Generating Facility includes multiple energy production devices, the NR Capability shall be the aggregate maximum gross and net MW electrical output of the Generating Facility at the Point of Interconnection at an ambient temperature at or above 50° F for Summer and at or above 0° F for Winter.
 The NR Capability shall be equal to or greater than the CNR Capability.
 The NR Capability of a generating facility can be found in the Forecast Report of Capacity, Energy, Loads and Transmission (CELT Report) which is produces annually by ISO New England.

-NUCLEAR PLANT INTERFACE REQUIREMENTS (as defined in the NERC Glossary of Terms Used in Reliability Standards)
+NUCLEAR PLANT INTERFACE REQUIREMENTS (as defined in the NERC Glossary of Terms)

 The requirements based on Nuclear Plant Licensing Requirements (NPLRs) and Bulk Electric System requirements that have been mutually agreed to by the Nuclear Plant Generator Operator and the applicable Transmission Entities.

-NUCLEAR PLANT LICENSING REQUIREMENTS (NPLRs) (as defined in the NERC Glossary of Terms Used in Reliability Standards)
+NUCLEAR PLANT LICENSING REQUIREMENTS (NPLRs) (as defined in the NERC Glossary of Terms)

 Requirements included in the design basis of the nuclear plant and statutorily mandated for the operation of the plant, including nuclear power plant licensing requirements for: